allenhub-net/The--Complete--Github--Actions--and--Workflows--Guide/doc/renovatebot/README.md

 <!--te-->
 <!-- markdownlint-enable MD007 -->

-## Create PRs in GitHub not Renovate Console
+## Create Dependency Dashboard in GitHub not Renovate Console

 🦠 renovate web service by default will create the dependency dashboard in the web console (the "developer console"), and not in a github issue.